Last Updated on

 Gambling and corruption are ingrained in most of the Muay Thai stadiums across Thailand.

-While the gamblers make Muay Thai fights more exciting because of their enthusiasm for the fighter they place a bet on, it also takes away from the honesty of the sport.
+While the gamblers make Muay Thai fights more exciting because of their enthusiasm for the fighter they place a bet on, it also takes away from the honesty of the sport Download Spider-Man Homecoming.
 It’s quite common to see Thai boys slapped around after a fight if they lose a big bet for the gym.
-I’ve even seen one gym trainer slapping a boy after he was just KO’d in a fight because the gym bet a lot of money on him.
+I’ve even seen one gym trainer slapping a boy after he was just KO’d in a fight because the gym bets a lot of money on him.
 The gambling side of things is the ugly side of Muay Thai.
-Yet, without the gamblers the stadiums would be empty of locals, since it is what fuels the sport in Thailand.
+Yet, without the gamblers, the stadiums would be empty of locals, since it is what fuels the sport in Thailand.

 Should You Fight?